City Baking Guide

 How Cheyenne Altitude Changes Baking

-At around 6,062 feet, Cheyenne requires regular altitude adjustments for most cakes, cookies, and breads.
+At around 6,062 feet, Cheyenne requires regular altitude adjustments for most cakes, cookies, quick breads, and yeast doughs.

 Common Cheyenne Baking Mistakes